status-im/help.status.im/docs/style-guide/style-conventions.md

     | Incorrect   | 1pm     |
     | Incorrect   | 1 PM    |

-- For cryptocurrencies, NFTs, or DeFi tokens, use the symbol described on their website or use the symbol from the [CoinMarketCap :octicons-tab-external-16:][coinmarketcap] website.
-When you need to write an amount of crypto, place the symbol after the number.
+- For cryptocurrencies, NFTs, or DeFi tokens, use the symbol described on their website or use the symbol from [CoinMarketCap :octicons-tab-external-16:][coinmarketcap]{:target="_blank"} or [CoinGecko:octicons-tab-external-16:][coingecko]{:target="_blank"} websites.
+- To write a crypto amount, place the symbol after the number.
-- To write currencies, use the [ISO4217 :octicons-tab-external-16:][ISO4217] currency symbol after the amount.
-If you're using currencies to illustrate a concept, use [commonly-known currencies :octicons-tab-external-16:][wikipedia-common-currencies] like the USA dollar (USD), Euro (EUR), or Japanese yen (JPY).
+- To write fiat, use the [ISO4217 :octicons-tab-external-16:][ISO4217] currency symbol after the amount.
+If you're using fiat to illustrate a concept, use [commonly-known currencies :octicons-tab-external-16:][wikipedia-common-currencies] like the USA dollar (USD), Euro (EUR), or Japanese yen (JPY).
 - For units of measure, use the [metric system :octicons-tab-external-16:][wikipedia-metric-system].

 ## Links